-The microwave portion of the electromagnetic spectrum, which includes wavelengths from a few centimeters to a meter, has long held the most promise for estimating surface soil moisture remotely.
+The microwave portion of the electromagnetic spectrum, which includes wavelengths from a few centimeters to a meter, has long held promise for estimating surface soil moisture remotely.
 Passive microwave sensors measure the natural thermal emission emanating from the soil surface.
 The variation in the intensity of this radiation depends on the dielectric properties and temperature of the target medium, which for the near-surface soil layer is a function of the amount of moisture present.
-Low microwave frequencies, at L-band or approximately 1 GHz, offer the following additional advantages:
+Low microwave frequencies, especially at L-band or approximately 1 GHz, offer the following additional advantages:

-- the atmosphere is almost completely transparent, providing all-weather sensing, - transmission of signals from the underlying soil is possible through sparse and moderate vegetation layers (up to at least 5 kg/m2 of vegetation water content), and - measurement is independent of solar illumination which allows for day and night observations.
-(O'Neill et al. 2015)
+- The atmosphere is almost completely transparent, providing all-weather sensing - Transmission of signals from the underlying soil is possible through sparse and moderate vegetation layers (up to at least 5 kg/m2 of vegetation water content) - Measurement is independent of solar illumination which allows for day and night observations.
+(O'Neill et al. 2016)

-For an in-depth description of the theory of these measurements, refer to Section 2: Passive Remote Sensing of Soil Moisture in the Algorithm Theoretical Basis Document (ATBD) for this product.
+For an in-depth description of the theory of these measurements, refer to Section 2: Passive Remote Sensing of Soil Moisture in the Algorithm Theoretical Basis Document (ATBD) for the SMAP baseline Level-2 soil moisture product, SPL2SMP.